Roadmap

 Milestones execution and dependencies can be described by the following diagram:

 Note: Each block is a fully-working product released independently.
-FT starts working as soon as the first product block is released, and each block expands the number of services FT offers.
+FT starts working as soon as the first product block is released, and each block adds more services to the FT offering.

 Note: In the following sections, product mentions match their planned delivery order.

-An on‑chain raise where FT token is minted as capital gets allocated.
-Capital Allocation comes together with on‑chain Perpetual PUT Option.
+An on‑chain raise where FT is minted as capital gets allocated.
+Capital Allocation comes together with on‑chain Perpetual PUTPerpetual PUTThe on-chain right attached to primary-issued FT that lets a holder: Hold (keep the FT NFT attached), Exit (Exit at par; return collateral), or Withdraw (unlock FT; invalidate the PUT; released backing capital can fund market buyback-and-burn of FT).View glossary entry.
 This step lays a foundation for a token‑first model and funds future development while preserving capital in conservative, liquid strategies.

 2. Core Permissioned Trading Stack

 Permissioned release of core Flying Tulip products.
-This step demonstrates protocol mechanics under tighter controls and completes the audit cycle before expanding surface area.
-"Permissioned" in this case refers to capped deposits, guarded launches and approved asset lists.
+This step demonstrates protocol mechanics under tighter controls and completes the audit cycle before expanding the surface area.
+"Permissioned" in this case refers to capped deposits, guarded launches, and approved asset lists.

 3. Core Permissionless Trading Stack

-Open access to Flying Tulip core which is mature and audited.
-Lift of "permissions" introduced in previous step.
+Open access to the Flying Tulip core, which is mature and audited.
+Lift of "permissions" introduced in the previous step.
 Core Stack surfaces the same mechanics with market‑driven discovery and broader listings.

-• Volatility‑adaptive AMM: An adaptive curve shifts between constant‑sum and constant‑product based on implied volatility and emits depth‑aware windows used across Lend and Futures.
+- Volatility‑adaptive AMMAMMOn‑chain market using formulas instead of a central order book to quote prices and execute swaps.View glossary entry: An adaptive curve shifts between constant‑sum and constant‑product based on implied volatility and emits depth‑aware windows used across Lend and Futures.
 See the Spot page.

-• Dynamic Lend: Every AMM pair exposes a lending market automatically.
+- Dynamic Lend: Every AMMAMMOn‑chain market using formulas instead of a central order book to quote prices and execute swaps.View glossary entry pair exposes a lending market automatically.
 LTVs and liquidations remain depth‑aware.

 4. Oracles & Applications Layer